-Retailers in Germany are already using a wealth of new technologies that bring many benefits:
+Retailers are already using a wealth of new technologies that bring many benefits:

-Which smart technologies will succeed in the retail sector depends on many economic and individual factors as well as customer acceptance.
+Which smart technologies will increase sales and succeed in the retail sector depends on many economic and individual factors as well as customer acceptance.

 All these technologies also have their downsides.
 I think it is fundamentally important to respect data protection and privacy.
 With all love for progress.
 There are not only advantages.

 A Seemingly Absurd Example

 Imagine the following situation.
 You are standing with business partners next to a digital advertising display at the airport.
 The software recognizes you and spontaneously advertises gonorrhea medication.
 After a one-night stand last week, you got an itch and then Googled the symptoms.

 Of course I exaggerate here.
 But think about the following: .

 How often do you search for certain products on your PC and some time later a smartphone app "accidentally" shows you ads for exactly that?

 Risks of Big Data and Artificial Intelligence

 The risks and side effects cannot yet be properly assessed.
 Especially not when we equip our digital signage players with a variety of sensors and link them with Big Data and artificial intelligence.